 Every car on the road in Ontario must be insured.
 Fines up to $50,000 may be levied on owners and drivers who knowingly operate uninsured vehicles.
-Car ownership, registration and licensing each require proof of insurance in the form of the “pink card.”
+Car ownership, registration, and licensing each requires proof of insurance in the form of the “pink card.”
 A valid card should remain in the vehicle at all times as proof of insurance coverage.

 Statutory Insurance in Ontario

-Accident benefit coverage pays for health and rehabilitation costs not covered by the Ontario Health Insurance Plan.
-Changes to legislation in 2016 lowered the maximum benefits payable in some situations, so increasingly, drivers add additional accident benefit coverage as well.
+Accident benefits coverage pays for health and rehabilitation costs not covered by the Ontario Health Insurance Plan.
+Changes to legislation in 2016 lowered the maximum benefits payable in some situations, so increasingly, drivers add additional accident benefits coverage as well.
 This coverage is part of Ontario’s no-fault insurance provisions.
 The province uses a combination of tort-based as well as no-fault coverage.